Joy Buolamwini: Career and research

 As a Fulbright fellow, in 2013 she worked with local computer scientists in Zambia to help Zambian youth become technology creators.
 On September 14, 2016, Buolamwini appeared at the White House summit on Computer Science for All.

+Buolamwini is widely recognized for her research on bias in facial recognition systems.
+While working at the MIT Media Lab, she discovered that many artificial intelligence systems had difficulty accurately identifying darker-skinned individuals, particularly women.
+In some instances, the systems failed to detect her face unless she wore a white mask.

+This observation led her to conduct a broader study evaluating commercial facial recognition technologies.
+Her research, published in Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification, found that error rates were significantly higher for darker-skinned women compared to lighter-skinned men.

+She introduced the term "coded gaze" to describe how algorithmic systems can reflect the biases of their creators.
+Her work has contributed to increased awareness of the ethical implications of artificial intelligence and the risks of biased data in decision-making systems.

+Following the publication of her research, major technology companies such as IBM, Microsoft, and Amazon reevaluated their facial recognition technologies, with some pausing or modifying their systems in response to concerns about bias.

-Buolamwini was a researcher at the MIT Media Lab, where she worked to identify bias in algorithms and to develop practices for accountability during their design; at the lab, Buolamwini was a member of Ethan Zuckerman's Center for Civic Media group.
+Buolamwini was a researcher at the MIT Media Lab, where she worked to identify bias in algorithms and to develop practices for accountability during their design.
+She would refer the lab as the "Future Factory", a cocoon for dreamers like herself to be immersed in fantasy to build technology.
+At the lab, Buolamwini was a member of Ethan Zuckerman's Center for Civic Media group.
 During her research, Buolamwini showed 1,000 faces to facial recognition systems and asked the systems to identify whether faces were female or male, and found that the software found it hard to identify dark-skinned women.
 Her project, Gender Shades, became part of her MIT thesis.
 Her 2018 paper Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification prompted responses from IBM and Microsoft to take corrective actions to improve the accuracy of their algorithms, swiftly improved their software demonstrating her influence on the industry.
 She also created the Aspire Mirror, a device that lets users see a reflection of themselves based on what inspires them.
 Her program, Algorithmic Justice League, aims to highlight the bias in code that can lead to discrimination against underrepresented groups.
 She has created two films, Code4Rights and Algorithmic Justice League: Unmasking Bias.
 Still the director, Code4rights is an advocacy organization started in 2012 intended to use technology to spread awareness of human rights.
 She served as Chief Technology Officer (CTO) for Techturized Inc., a hair-care technology company.

 Buolamwini's research was cited in 2020 as an influence for Google and Microsoft in addressing gender and race bias in their products and processes.